SPCA New Zealand

 Position Statements

-SPCA has significant concerns about the conditions of confinement for many animals as these are often insufficient to meet the animal’s needs.
-Our organisation advocates that a facility should not be permitted to keep or acquire animals unless it can adequately demonstrate that it has the resources and commitment to be able to provide for the animals’ physical, health, behavioural, social and environmental needs over their entire lifetime.
+A facility should not be permitted to keep or acquire animals unless it can adequately demonstrate through accreditation that it has the resources and commitment to be able to ensure an animal experiences positive welfare and to meet the animals’ physical, health, behavioural, social and environmental needs over their entire lifetime.

-SPCA opposes the capture, transportation, and acclimatisation of wild animals that causes distress and suffering.
-SPCA believes that the importation of further wild-caught animals into New Zealand should be prohibited as there are already large numbers of animals in captivity and being bred.
+SPCA opposes the capture, transportation, and acclimatisation of wild animals for captivity that causes distress and suffering.
+SPCA advocates that the importation of further wild-caught animals into New Zealand should be prohibited because of the distress and suffering this causes to the animals.

 Hello!
 Choose your nearest SPCA Centre and see content specific to your location: